ntclark/PostScript/PostScriptInterpreter/Sources/COM Events/Readme.md

 You need to implement an event interface.

 To be clear, *your* software "implements" an interface.
-That is, you write the code that follows a precise definition in terms of calling convention, parameters, and order of functions.
-*Then*, you provide a pointer **to** that interface to *this* object, and the interpreter will call the appropriate functions in your interface with the specific parameters at the proper time.
+That is, you write the code that follows a precise definition in terms of calling convention, parameters, and order of functions. *Then*, you provide a pointer **to** that interface to the interpreter object, and the interpreter will call the appropriate functions in your interface with the specific parameters at the proper time.

 You may already be familiar with all of that, though if it helps there will be a step by step later on.